-Tips for the brides if they want this shot:
+Tips for the brides if they want the veil toss shot

 Have a longer veil – butt length or longer works.
 If they want it more dramatic, the longer the better cause then there can be angles and swoops in the veil as it drops.